Official clinic pages and public records where available.

 The links below are the clinic’s own public pages and direct public records.
 They are neutral reference points, not approval signals.
 Finding a match confirms what the record says — it does not validate clinical quality, outcomes, or whether a service is appropriate for you.

-Healand’s public trail is relatively strong: the About and Meet the Team pages name Dr Omar Babar as Medical Director, and the clinic’s BBC Spotlight post says its peptide therapies are overseen by a GMC-registered doctor.
+Healand’s public trail is relatively strong: the About page names Dr Omar Babar as Medical Director, and the clinic’s BBC Spotlight post says its peptide therapies are overseen by a GMC-registered doctor.
 The direct public records below let you verify the clinic pages, company record, and CQC registration.

 - Official clinic page ↗ — Healand’s public peptide therapy page